velocirobbie/make-graphitics/README.md

 ## Notes on Parameterisation

 Not all the bonded interactions that can occur in graphene oxide are included in the OPLS parameterisation.
 We make some neccesary like for like atom-type substitutions to get around this problem.
 It is not ideal but common practice in molecular dynamics.
 The substitutions used are outputed after a parameterisation step.
-Each substitution line outputs the origional atom types, the atom types used to parameterise them, and a summary string that you can use to find in the script `scripts/params.py`.
+Each substitution line outputs the origional atom types, the atom types used to parameterise them, and a summary string that you can use to find in the script `makegraphitics/params.py`.
 Substitutions keep atom types as close to the origional as possible e.g. replaces an aromatic C with an alkene C, whcih are both sp2 carbon atoms.

 ## More structure examples

 More examples of building structures with this script are in the `examples` directory.
-Files must be copied to the source directory and executed there.

 Note that differenct structures can be combined into one simulation object with `Combine`.
 Also coordinates can be manipulated before writing to a lammps file.
 An examploe of this is shown in `peel_sim.py`.